ttrobotix/RoboHero/Scratch/README.md

 ---------------------
 http://scratchx.org/

-Native scratch have no HTTP API plug, Scratch X is a mod ver for Java Script Plug.
+Native scratch have no HTTP functions, Scratch X is a mod ver for Java Script Plug.

 How to save/load Project:
 -------------------------